BlueBrain/nexus/src/main/paradox/docs/api/iam/authentication.md

 Please see, @ref:[realms](realms-api.md) for documentation on how to find available providers(realm).
 Each realm defines `openid-configuration` endpoint.
 From that endpoint, clients can obtain the information necessary to obtain an access token, especially the `authorize` and `token` endpoints for the provider.
-Please see [oauth2 documentation](https://www.oauth.com/) for different authentication flows available for different types of application.
+Please see [oauth2 documentation](https://www.oauth.com/) for different authentication flows available for different types of applications.